Cqsi/weather-app/README.md

 The design in Figma took around 5 hours, the code implementation took about 25h.

-### Regarding the assignment requirements
-The Figma file is in the root of the project.
 The external React library I used was [Recharts](https://recharts.org/en-US).

 ## Technical details